 Home » Tonetta Carlisle,15: Kidnapped While Walking Home From School In 1989

-For decades there have been unanswered questions about the disappearance of 15-year-old Tonyette Carlisle.
-It was an average school day on March 16, 1989, in Chattanooga, Tennessee when Tonetta was making her way home at approximately 2:55 p.m.
-She was close to her home over on Hamilton Avenue when a witness watched in horror as Tonetta Carlisle was kidnapped off of the street.
+For decades, there have been unanswered questions about the disappearance of 15-year-old Tonette Carlisle.
+It was an average school day on March 16, 1989, in Chattanooga, Tennessee, when Tonetta was making her way home at approximately 2:55 p.m.
+She was close to her residence on Hamilton Avenue when a witness watched in horror as Tonetta was kidnapped off of the street.

-A woman, who was about a half of a block away from Tonetta’s home, told police that she looked upwards towards the hill on the road and saw Tonetta Carlisle walking down the street.
-Then, a tan and yellow vehicle approached and the witness said that there were a number of people who jumped out of the vehicle. grabbed Tonetta, and threw her in the van before driving off.
+A woman, about half a block from Tonetta’s home, told police that she looked upwards towards the hill on the road and saw Tonetta Carlisle walking down the street.
+Then, a tan and yellow vehicle approached, and the witness said that several people jumped out of the car, grabbed Tonetta, and threw her in the van before driving off.
 The woman and her husband chased down the car, a vehicle with a Tennessee license plate number reading LKH 920, and then called the authorities for help.

-While Jeffrey Jones was a promising lead, he would dig an even deeper hole into the mystery of the disappearance of Tonetta Carlisle.
-On March 18, 1989, just days after Tonetta was kidnapped, police located Jones’s van and found the suspect inside.
-He’d committed suicide by way of carbon monoxide poisoning.
+While Jeffrey Jones was a promising lead, he would dig an even deeper hole into the mystery of the disappearance of Tonetta.
+On March 18, 1989, just days after she was kidnapped, police located Jones’s van and found the suspect inside.
+He’d died by suicide by way of carbon monoxide poisoning.

-” I think Tonetta put up a fight and I believe he accidentally hurt my baby.
-And I believe she’s buried somewhere and that’s the very reason he went on and killed himself,” Tonetta’s mother told reporters in 2013.
+” I think Tonetta put up a fight, and I believe he accidentally hurt my baby.
+And I believe she’s buried somewhere, and that’s the very reason he went on and killed himself,” Tonetta’s mother said.
 “I wish someone had the courage to come [forward]… you know the information about my daughter, cause somebody right here in Chattanooga knows something about my daughter.”

-In 2019, Nonie and Tonetta’s brother, Darrell Stewart, learned that the teen’s case was being reopened by the District Attorney’s office.
-“You see stuff like this in movies and you hear about it, you don’t think it will hit home,” said Darrell.
+In 2019, Nonie and Tonetta’s brother, Darrell Stewart, learned that the District Attorney’s office was reopening the teen’s case.
+“You see stuff like this in movies, and you hear about it, you don’t think it will hit home,” said Darrell.
 “We really want to encourage everyone through our little sister, with school starting, to be careful.
-The parents, network with each other try not to have your child walking by herself.”
+The parents, network with each other, try not to have your child walking by herself.”

 At the time of her disappearance, Tonetta Carlisle was a petite teen who stood 5 feet 1 inch and was 95 pounds.
 She had black/dark brown hair—curly, shorter on the top and sides while long in the back—and brown eyes that are described as being almond-shaped.
 Tonetta was last seen wearing a pink blouse with white stripes, a denim skirt, and white shoes.
-She didn’t wear glasses and it is unknown if she was wearing any jewelry.
+She didn’t wear glasses, and it is unknown if she wore any jewelry.

 Anyone with information regarding this case is urged to contact the Chattanooga Police Department at (423) 643-5000 or their local authorities.